Center for Teaching and Learning

 Mentoring relationships.
 For newer faculty who want to avail themselves to the advice of an experienced instructor, the Center for Teaching and Learning suggests a one-on-one mentor relationship.

-If you are interested in participating in any of these programs, contact Matt Duperon, director of the Center for Teaching and Learning.
+If you are interested in participating in any of these programs, contact Nabeel Siddiqui, assistant professor of communications.
 The center can match interested participants with one another, suggest discussion topics and fund activities that encourage peer-to-peer dialogue.

 The center frequently hosts workshops and lunches where faculty can learn about teaching strategies and share ideas.
 Invitations are sent via email and events are promoted on the e-newsletter.
 Suggest a workshop topic.